Ben Folds: Work for other musicians

 In addition to collaborations on his own music, Ben Folds often works with other musicians on their projects.
 In 1997, Folds recorded an unreleased studio album titled Forever Valentine with Whiskeytown.

 "Weird Al" Yankovic parodied Folds's style in the song "Why Does This Always Happen to Me?" on his 2003 album Poodle Hat.
 According to music critic Nathan Rabin, the song "amplifies the noxious self-absorption of the American character to hilarious extremes" by describing a narrator who, upon hearing about a number of horrible tragedies, only complains about the (minor) inconveniences that affect him.
 Folds himself plays piano on the track.
 Yankovic later told The A.V.
 Club: "Ben and I are old friends at this point, and of course I sought his keyboard work for that song.
 So he came in and knocked it out."

 In 2004, Folds acted as producer, arranger, musician, and backup vocalist to William Shatner's album Has Been.
-Shatner was also involved in Folds' Fear of Pop project, contributing vocals to a number of songs on the album, most notably the song "In Love."
+Shatner was also involved in Folds's Fear of Pop project, contributing vocals to a number of songs on the album, most notably the song "In Love."

 In August 2008, Folds played piano for friend and Japanese singer-songwriter Angela Aki's song "Black Glasses" on her album Answer.

 Folds produced Amanda Palmer of The Dresden Dolls' first solo album, Who Killed Amanda Palmer, which was released September 16, 2008.
 He also performs on the album.